 Juliette was already very fit and disciplined, so it wasn’t difficult to get her to do the necessary work to stabilize her back.
 It was more a matter of teaching her the correct way to brace her neutral spine and move properly with neutral spine to avoid putting harmful loads through her low back.
 Within a few weeks this became natural to her.
 Finally, I showed her the exercises she needed to stop doing and replaced them with safe and effective alternatives.
 Now, she is nearly always pain free and leads a very active life, participating regularly in skiing and hiking and maintaining a demanding workout regimen.

 I am a mother of four and love to exercise and stay active.
 Surprisingly, a lot of my exercises and activities were contributing to my recurring back problems.
-Jeremy quickly identified and cut the harmful exercises out of my routine and introduced safe alternatives.
-He also investigated things I would never have thought of that ended up being contributors to my back problem, including my mattress and the way I rode my bike in spin class.
-Now, following Jeremy’s rules, I am almost always completely pain free.
-When I do have the occasional mild flare up, I know how to end it myself, thanks to the knowledge I got from Jeremy’s careful teaching.
-I am more active than I was 10 years ago.
+Now, following the BackForever program, I am almost always completely pain free.
+When I do have the occasional mild flare up, I know how to end it myself, thanks to the knowledge I got from Dr. James’s careful teaching.
+I am now more active than I was 10 years ago.

 Bubba Eggleston: Low Back Pain.
 History of Surgery for Lumbar Disc Herniation

 Bubba came to see me because of lingering back pain after surgery for a disc herniation.
 The surgery relieved his leg symptoms but not his back pain.
 In addition, Bubba was hesitant to get back to the activities he loved out of fear of hurting himself again.
 Bubba didn’t feel that the physical therapy following his surgery was sufficient in protecting his back, and his ongoing back pain was a major concern.